-Call your doctor immediately if you have sudden and severe pain in your upper stomach with nausea and vomiting, rapid heartbeat, increased thirst or urination, sudden weight loss, or vision changes and sudden, sharp pain behind your eyes.
+Call your doctor immediately if you have sudden and severe pain in your upper stomach with nausea and vomiting, rapid heartbeat, increased thirst or urination, sudden weight loss, or vision changes, and a sudden, sharp pain behind your eyes.

 You should not use this medication if you are allergic to somatropin, or if you have: